msdx/gradle-publish/README.md

         }
     }

-Then add it into the bottom of the `build.gradle`:
+Then add it into the bottom of the `build.gradle` file:

     apply from: 'https://raw.githubusercontent.com/msdx/gradle-publish/master/bintray.gradle'

-*Note:* When you run/build the project with Android Studio, you need to comment the code `apply from:....`, or there may be such a error:
+*Note:* When you run/build the project with Android Studio, you need to comment the code `apply from:...`, or maybe there will be such a error:

 `Error:Could not find property 'bundleRelease' on org.gradle.api.publish.maven.internal.publication.DefaultMavenPublication_Decorated@70c5813f.`